Entry-Level Truck Driver Questions and Answers

 Use your 30-minute break to fuel not just your truck, but also your body.
 Make sure to bring healthy snacks, like fresh fruits and veggies, nuts, berries, etc. to eat between meals.
 The longer you drive, the easier it becomes to plan ahead.
 Read: How To Eat Healthy As A Truck Driver

 TIP: Don’t get hooked on energy drinks and soda as you start driving.
-It’s a money pit that comes with empty calories and tons of sugar.
+They can be very expensive, not to mentinon full of added sugars.
 Get a medium-sized cooler, position it close to your seat, and fill it with flavored sparkling water or bottled water.
 Many drivers use flavored infusers, such as powder or concentrate, to add vitamins and flavor to their beverages.
 Give it a try!

 Q: Would I be able to take my laptop and other devices with me?

 A: Yes, you can take your devices with you, but be sure to follow all the rules of the road.
-Don’t text and drive, don’t laptop and drive, don’t be distracted and drive.
-Most truck stops have Wi-Fi, but it’s either expensive or you have to be inside the store to use it, so find a way to use your phone as a hotspot to use the internet.
-Bring a few books, a few magazines, or any other offline source of entertainment to unplug and have something to do.
+Always avoid distracted driving.
+Most truck stops have Wi-Fi, but it can be expensive or you may have to be inside the store to use it.
+We recommend finding a way to use your phone as a hotspot to use the internet.
+Also, offline entertainment is another great option.
+You can bring a few books, magazines, or anything else that helps you unplug and have something to do.

 TIP: Download a few movies to your laptop before you leave home.
-Also, upload a few audiobooks to stay entertained and informed as you drive.
+Or, upload a few audiobooks to stay entertained and keep your mind sharp as you drive.

 Q: If you drive for a carrier, do you pay for diesel and repairs?

 TIP: Save every receipt on the road.
-Every single one.
-Not only will it come handy with your tax returns, but it is also very helpful with keeping track of your expenses and budget planning.
+Not only will it come handy with your tax returns, but it is also very helpful with keeping track of your expenses and budget planning as an owner-operator.

 Q: Is the driver responsible for unloading the load of goods?

-A: It really depends on the company, type of freight, trailer, and other variables.
+A: It depends on the company, type of freight, trailer, and other variables.

-It’s generally a good idea to look for “No-Touch Freight” in any job description if you’re not willing to deal with the loading/unloading routine.
+It’s generally a good idea to look for “No-Touch Freight” in any job description if you’re not willing to deal with loading and unloading your trailer.
 Aside from that, you can always double-check with your recruiter before taking the job.

 You will always be responsible for physical activities such as opening and closing your trailer doors, sliding tandems, and hooking up to and dropping trailers.